 What makes me different?
 Well, I like to think that I have a inimitable demonstration which in an amusing manner educates the full mechanics of ferreting to the wider world whilst enticing them into his world of ferrets, dogs and rabbits.

-Simon has demonstrated at all the major UK events and currently performs at over thirty plus shows.
-From a village green to The Game Fair and in-between, Simon’s arena demonstrations are ranked amongst the most entertaining and popular on the UK show circuit.
-His shows are constantly evolving and now Simon has incorporated his lurcher, and this has taken the already popular demonstration to a new level.
+I have demonstrated at all the major UK events and currently performs at over thirty plus shows.
+From a village green to The Game Fair and in-between, my arena demonstrations are ranked amongst the most entertaining and popular on the UK show circuit.
+My shows are constantly evolving, and now I have incorporated my lurcher, and this has taken the already popular demonstration to a new level.

 Thirty minutes of education, amusing action packed unscripted drama that blossom as he regales the ferrets’ journey.
 Often copied but never bettered, this demonstration by a team who earn their living “rabbiting” is an unequalled demonstration amongst the arena events across the UK.
-Simon definitely puts the “ferret” back into ferreting.
+I definitely put the “ferret” back into ferreting.

-Not content with supplying a first-class act in the arena he also delivers a static display of some note.
-Through his static display, Simon educates the world about the ferret, rabbit and how the entwined relationship between the two has played out throughout our history.
+Not content with supplying a first-class act in the arena, I also deliver a static display of some note.
+Through his static display, I educate the world about the ferret, rabbit and how the entwined relationship between the two has played out throughout our history.
 Publication quality photographs, illustrations and a TV screen illustrate the craft he relies on to provide food, shelter and clothing for his family.
 In short, the art of ferreting and the welfare of working ferrets are explained in full.

 The ferreter is the epitome of the organic and environmentally friendly hunter/gatherer and as such a supplier of first class organic, free range meat for the table.
-For decades Simon has been at the fore front of promoting wild rabbits as a nutritious and sustainable source of food and as such offers a butchery, preparation and cooking demonstrations at many events.
+For decades I have been at the fore front of promoting wild rabbits as a nutritious and sustainable source of food and as such offers a butchery, preparation and cooking demonstrations at many events.